Nicolas-Louis de Lacaille: Voyage to the Cape of Good Hope

 His desire to determine the distances of the planets trigonometrically, using the longest possible baseline, led him to propose, in 1750, an expedition to the Cape of Good Hope.
 This was officially sanctioned by Roland-Michel Barrin de La Galissonière.
 There, he constructed an observatory on the shore of Table Bay with the support of the Dutch Governor Ryk Tulbagh.
-The primary result of his two-year stay were the observations of nearly 10,000 southern stars, the production of which required observing every night for over a year.
+The primary result of his two-year stay was the observations of nearly 10,000 southern stars, the production of which required observing every night for over a year.
 In the course of his survey he took note of 42 nebulous objects.
 He also achieved his aim of determining the lunar and solar parallaxes (Mars serving as an intermediary).
 This work required near-simultaneous observations from Europe which were carried out by Jérôme Lalande.

 His southern catalogue, called Coelum Australe Stelliferum, was published posthumously in 1763.
 He found it necessary to introduce 14 new constellations which have since become standard.
 One of these was Mons Mensae, the only constellation named after a terrestrial feature (the Table Mountain).
+An 1890 study of this catalogue by B. A. Gould found a considerable number of errors.

-While at the Cape, Lacaille performed an arc measurement to determine the radius of the earth in the southern hemisphere.
+While at the Cape, Lacaille performed an arc measurement to determine the radius of the Earth in the southern hemisphere.
 He set out a baseline in the Swartland plain north of present-day Darling.
-Using triangulation he then measured a 137 km arc of meridian between Cape Town and Aurora, determining the astronomical latitudes of the end points by means of astronomical-geodetic observations.
+Using triangulation he then measured a 137 km arc of meridian between Cape Town and present-day Aurora, determining the astronomical latitudes of the end points by means of astronomical-geodetic observations.
 There is a memorial to his work at a location near Aurora, pictured here.
-His result suggested that the earth was more flattened towards the south pole than towards the north.
+His result suggested that the Earth was lengthened (prolate) instead of flattened (oblate) towards the south pole.
 George Everest, of the Indian Survey, while recuperating from an illness at the Cape nearly seventy years later, suggested that Lacaille's latitude observations had been affected by the deflection of the vertical, caused by gravitational attraction of Table Mountain at the southern end and by the Piketberg Mountain at the northern.
 In 1838, Thomas Maclear, who was Astronomer Royal at the Cape, repeated the measurements over a longer baseline (Maclear's arc measurement) and ultimately confirmed Everest's conjecture.
 Maclear's Beacon was erected on the Table Mountain in Cape Town to help with the verification.